 This works miraculously.
 When the boys sleep, I often go through their older pictures and it immediately makes me forget about everything bad.
 Photos and videos erase everything negative.

-I hope my “helping canes” are going to help you.
+I hope my “helping canes” will help you.
 I know how frustrating the difficult days can be and how they can turn us inside out.
 And not just us.
 It’s true that each of us may find something else that works, but at the end of the day, we all need the same result ;).

 What works for you?
 What would you add to my list? 🙂